Helping Families to Birth and Parent with Connection, Presence & Choice

 Our business is guided by principles of kindness, compassion & gratitude for ourselves, our clients and our planet.

-At Gracefull our birthing philosophy of minimal interference with maximum support has been around since 2006 and is an extension of our believe that birth is a normal physiological experience.
-We trust your body and baby to let us know what is going on – and we are really good listeners.
+At GraceFull our birthing philosophy of minimal interference with maximum support is an extension of our believe that birth is a normal physiological process.
+Since 2006 we have been honoring the body’s wisdom while providing advanced-level clinical care.
+As Midwives we have Medical Board Licenses that allow us to practice safely while we as women trust your body and baby to know exactly what to do.
 We have great relationships with our transport hospitals and doctors, so if we have to go, we don’t do ‘failed home births’ but rather ‘safe transports’.
-Plus, our brand new birthing rooms have extra large, birthing tubs, providing a nurturing space for your family to be born.
+Plus, our brand new birthing rooms have the choice of Nitrous Oxide for pain relief and extra large birthing tubs, birthing swings & birthing chairs; providing a nurturing space for your family to be born.

 In our loft styled classrooms our teachers offer a rich selection of classes, workshops and support groups that expand on our philosophy of simplicity and connection.
 Anyone in the community can attend these events no matter where you birth or how you parent.

-We love our midwives who practice natural birthing methods and specialize in water birth at your home or our birth center.
+We love our midwives who practice natural birthing methods and specialize in water birth.
 Our naturally minded practitioners will work with women, men and children to help with anything that ails you; from a common cold to back pain and anything in between.
+Everyone who works at GraceFull walks the talk.
+We don’t just have “jobs” but are supporting you as an extension of our natural and environmentally respectful lifestyle.

 Here is the skinny: Even though an out-of-hospital birth costs less (and includes more time with your care provider) than a hospital birth, insurance providers don’t seem to understand that.
 But, if you do the math and understand your percentages, you might find that your out of pockets cost for having a birth center or home birth will not be much different than a hospital birth.

-Typically, a high percentage of our birthing services are covered by most PPO and AIM insurance plans and most of our complimentary practitioners will accept your PPO insurance.
+Typically, a high percentage of our birthing services are covered by PPO insurance plans.
 Even though our general services are not covered by Kaiser, HMOs or Medical, you can still use these insurances to pay for your labs & ultrasound costs.

-Comprehensive insurance billing is included in all our services because we understand that working with an insurance company can be challenging and unpredictable.
-Rest assured, once you decide to sign on with GraceFull, you will be guided through the process and your estimated expenses prior to your services being billed will be determined.
-What does that mean to you?
-It means that you pay us your deductibles, co-insurances and copays prior to your birth and then we will collect the rest from your insurance, which should significantly reduce your upfront costs, which is our way of helping you with your expanding family.
+Comprehensive insurance billing is included in our services because we understand that working with an insurance company can be challenging and unpredictable.
+We have created a course of education and advocacy with our insurance biller that teaches you about how your insurance works, what your responsibilities are and what you can expect from GraceFull and your insurance plan.
+If you choose to use your insurance you will pay us your deductibles, co-insurances and copays prior to your birth and then we will collect the rest from your insurance, which should significantly reduce your upfront costs.
+That’s our way of helping you with your expanding family.

 Midwifery is not limited to birthing a baby.
 It is a presence of trust and support that is held as another journeys through life's challenges.